Xilinx/AI-Engine-Test-Harness/docs/src/build_with_harness.rst

 Package
 --------

 Test harness provide support packaging for software emulation and hardware.
 To be notice that software emulation needs AI Engine application to be complied under target ``x86sim``.
 Please take reference from examples cases for details.
-You need source Vitis and Xilinx Runtime setup.sh before packaging, and setup proper ``SYSROOT`` and ``EDGE_COMMON_SW`` according to build environment.
+You need source Vitis and Xilinx Runtime setup.sh before packaging, and setup proper ``SDKTARGETSYSROOT`` according to build environment.

 1. Software emulation: